Hammarn/1MB335/Lab7.md

 Open nano (or another text editor on Uppmax) and paste in the text above (with the correct changes of course) then save it to a good filename, such as `run_mafft.sh`.
-`.sh` is often use for shell commands, such as sbatch.
+`.sh` is often use for shell scripts, such as sbatch.

 Now, look at the `sbatch` bits.
 Look familiar?
 Yes, they are the same (almost) parameters that we used in Session 5, but this time we are imputing them inside the script, instead of specifying them when we call `sbatch`.
 Remember to change **youremailforUppmax** and **YOUR MAFFT COMMAND** for your own email and command, respectively.